signalogic/SigSRF_SDK/README.md

 <a name="RunNotes"></a>
 ## Run Notes

+<i>Although the Rar packages include run-time executables for EdgeStream reference applications (e.g. mediaTest and mediaMin), make sure you initially rebuild these apps before running them.
+This is important, as the EdgeStream Makefiles look for system configuration (such as OS distro version, tools version, libraries like libmvec, and packages like ALSA and Kaldi), and then set compiler defines based on what is found on the system.</i>

-Available reference applications are listed below.
+Reference applications limits are listed below.
 The iaTest and paTest apps do not have a functionality limit. mediaMin and mediaTest app functionality is limited as follows:

    1) Data limit.
 Processing is limited to 100,000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.